niooii/osu/README.md

 [Adversarial VAE](https://arxiv.org/abs/2012.11551)

 # Models
-This repo implements the following models, ranked from worst performing to best:
+This repo implements the following models, ranked from worst performing to best

 ## LSTM-based RNN (Recurrent Neural Network)
 Performed very well in-game, but deterministic and very robotic, which isn't the goal.
 It turned out to be